Altitude Valve Automation at Potable Water Districts

-The QX Integral Two-Speed Timer was successfully employed to achieve 7 minute time-to-open and 7 minute time-to-close, which tapered the flow starts and stops — thereby eliminating the possibility of water hammers.
+The QX Integral Two-Speed Timer was successfully employed to achieve 7 minute time-to-open and 7 minute time-to-close, which tapered the flow starts and stops — thereby eliminating the possibility of water hammers on the upstream pipeline.

 Special thanks go out to our partners for their expertise and excellent support.
 At La Plata Missouri Water Department — Mike Binder; at Henry Pratt Company — Application Engineering Manager Patrick Anderson; at HD Supply Waterworks — James Casteel; and at Mead O’Brien Vicki Hobson.